Soul Eater: Music

-Six pieces of theme music are used for the episodes: two opening themes and four closing themes.
-The first opening theme is "Resonance" by T.M.Revolution for the first 30 episodes, and the single was released on June 11, 2008.
-The second opening theme is "Papermoon" by Tommy heavenly6 from episode 31 onward; the single was released on December 10, 2008 by DefStar Records.
-The first closing theme is "I Wanna Be" by Stance Punks for the first 13 episodes and the 51 episode; the single was released on June 4, 2008.
-The second closing theme is "Style" by Kana Nishino from episode 14 to 26; the single was released on August 13, 2008 by Sony Music Entertainment Japan.
-The third closing theme is "Bakusō Yume Uta" (爆走夢歌) by Soul'd Out's Diggy-Mo from episode 27 to 39; the single was released on November 26, 2008 by Sony Music Entertainment Japan.
-The final closing theme is "Strength" by Abingdon Boys School from episode 40 through episode 50; the single was released on February 25, 2009.
-The anime rebroadcasting features two additional opening and closing themes.
-The first opening is "Counter Identity" by Unison Square Garden, released in autumn 2010, and the first ending is "Ao no Kaori" (碧の香り) by Yui Makino, released on November 10, 2010.
-The second opening is "Ai ga Hoshii yo" (愛がほしいよ) by Shion Tsuji, released on March 9, 2011, and "Northern Lights" by How Merry Marry.
+Six pieces of theme music are used for the episodes: two opening themes and four ending themes.
+The first opening theme is "Resonance" by T.M.Revolution for the first 30 episodes.
+The second opening theme is "Papermoon" by Tommy heavenly6 from episode 31 onward.
+The first ending theme is "I Wanna Be" by Stance Punks for the first 13 episodes and the 51 episode.
+The second ending theme is "Style" by Kana Nishino from episode 14 to 26.
+The third ending theme is "Bakusō Yume Uta" (爆走夢歌) by Soul'd Out's Diggy-Mo from episode 27 to 39.
+The final ending theme is "Strength" by Abingdon Boys School from episode 40 through episode 50.
+The anime rebroadcasting features two additional opening and ending themes.
+The first opening is "Counter Identity" by Unison Square Garden, and the first ending is "Ao no Kaori" (碧の香り) by Yui Makino.
+The second opening is "Ai ga Hoshii yo" (愛がほしいよ) by Shion Tsuji and the second ending is "Northern Lights" by How Merry Marry.

-The first character song maxi single sung by Chiaki Omigawa (Maka) and Kōki Uchiyama (Soul) was released on August 6, 2008 by Aniplex.
+The first character song maxi single sung by Chiaki Omigawa (Maka) and Kōki Uchiyama (Soul) was released on August 6, 2008, by Aniplex.
 The second single by Yumiko Kobayashi (Black Star) and Kaori Nazuka (Tsubaki) was released on September 3, 2008, and the third single by Mamoru Miyano (Kid), Akeno Watanabe (Liz), and Narumi Takahira (Patty) was released on October 1, 2008.
 Composed and produced by Taku Iwasaki, two CD soundtracks have been released for the Soul Eater anime series.
-Soul Eater Original Soundtrack 1 was released on August 27, 2008 with 20 tracks, and Soul Eater Original Soundtrack 2 was released on March 18, 2009 with 22 tracks by Aniplex.
+Soul Eater Original Soundtrack 1 was released on August 27, 2008, with 20 tracks, and Soul Eater Original Soundtrack 2 was released on March 18, 2009, with 22 tracks by Aniplex.
 The theme song for Soul Eater: Monotone Princess is "Soul's Crossing" sung by T.M.Revolution, and is included on the "Resonance" single.

+Other media

+An art exhibition to celebrate the series' 20th anniversary is set to run at Tokyo's Space Galleria from August 23 to September 23, 2024, and at Osaka's Space Gratus from October 25 to November 25 of the same year.
+A special video featuring Chiaki Omigawa and Koki Uchiyama, Maka and Soul's voice actors respectively, was released alongside a teaser visual for the event.